carvel-dev/imgpkg/docs/commands.md

 `$ imgpkg push -f my-image -i index.docker.io/k8slt/sample-image`

+If the `-i/--image` flag is used with inputs that also contain a `.imgpkg` directory, imgpkg will error.

 ## `imgpkg pull`

-### Pulling a bundle
+### Pulling an artifact

-After pushing bundles to a registry, users can retrieve the bundles with `imgpkg pull` .
+After pushing bundles or images to a registry, users can retrieve them with `imgpkg pull`.
 For example,

 `$ imgpkg pull -b index.docker.io/k8slt/sample-bundle -o my-bundle`

-will pull a bundle from `index.docker.io/k8slt/sample-bundle` and output it to `my-bundle`.
+will pull a bundle from `index.docker.io/k8slt/sample-bundle` and extract its contents in to the `my-bundle` directory, which gets created if it does not exist.
+The same workflow applies to images pulled with imgpkg.

-### Pulling an image

-After pushing images to a registry, users can retrieve the images with `imgpkg pull` .
-For example,

-`$ imgpkg pull -i index.docker.io/k8slt/sample-image -o my-image`

-will pull a bundle from `index.docker.io/k8slt/sample-image` and output it to `my-image`.
+When pulling a bundle, imgpkg must ensure that the referenced images are updated to account for any relocations.
+Because images are referenced by digest, imgpkg will search for all the referenced images in the same repository as the bundle.
+If all referenced digests are found, imgpkg will rewrite the bundle's [ImagesLock](resources.md#imageslock) with updated references, however, if any of the image digests are not found in the repository, imgpkg will not update the references.

 ## `imgpkg copy`

 ### Copying a bundle

-Users are able to copy a bundle from a registry, to another registry using `--to-repo`:
+Users are able to copy a bundle from a registry to another registry using `--to-repo`:

 `$ imgpkg copy -b index.docker.io/k8slt/sample-bundle --to-repo internal-registry/sample-bundle-name`

 or into a local tarball for air-gapped relocation using `--to-tar`:

 `$ imgpkg copy -b index.docker.io/k8slt/sample-bundle --to-tar=/Volumes/secure-thumb/bundle.tar`

 The bundle image at `index.docker.io/k8slt/sample-bundle` will be copied thickly (bundle image + all referenced images) to either destination.
-After coping a bundle to another registry, any referenced images in the ([ImagesLock](resources.md#imageslock)) file will be updated with the destination registry since each referenced image was relocated alongside the bundle image.

 ### Copying an image

-Users are able to copy an image bundle from a registry, to another registry:
+Users are able to copy an image from a registry to another registry, as well:

 `$ imgpkg copy -i index.docker.io/k8slt/sample-image --to-repo internal-registry/sample-image-name`

 or into a local tarball for air-gapped relocation:

 `$ imgpkg copy -i index.docker.io/k8slt/sample-image --to-tar=/Volumes/secure-thumb/image.tar`

+### Copying via lock files

+Users can also input lock files, either a [BundleLock](resources.md#bundlelock) or [ImagesLock](resources.md#imageslock), to the copy command via the `--lock` flag.
+This will copy a bundle, for BundleLocks, or a list of images, for ImagesLocks.
+For example,

+`$ imgpkg copy --lock images.yml --to-repo internal-registry/my-images`

+will copy the images references within the ImagesLock file, `images.yml`, to the `my-images` repository.